Jack-Coutts/ensembl-ftp-etl/README.md

 ```

+The you be informed of the location of the downloaded files and the output files, but generally they can be found here:

+Downloaded: `~/temp-ftp-downloads/`
+Output: `~/ensembl-ftp-etl-output/`

 ## Configuration

 The script uses several constants that **can**, but should not need to be, modified in the main.py file: